 A ROT analysis is a cornerstone for conducting a content audit and developing a content strategy.
 We talked about ROT analysis in a previous article and outlined the reasons that it’s essential, such as:

 - Optimizing Crawl Budget

 5. Stop With The 500 Word Articles

-I’ll give you a hint, the majority of 500-word generic articles will not pass either of those questions.
+I’ll give you a hint – most 500-word generic articles will not pass either of those questions.

 Yes, there may be instances when having a shorter article makes sense, but don’t make it a habit.
-Shorter articles should make up a small fraction of your content set and should be focused on strategies such as micro-content and micro-moments and product page descriptions.
+Instead, shorter pieces should make up a small fraction of your content set and focus on strategies such as micro-content and micro-moments, and product page descriptions.